CarlosDominguezBecerril/ixa-irudiak/README.md

 ## Running the web server

+1 Download the pretrained models folder from [here](https://drive.google.com/file/d/1bnLbhr9QT2iLkqNJDhKlQOOSOGn6P9VI/view?usp=sharing) an extract it in the root directory.

-1 Execute app.py (you may need root permissions)
+2 Execute app.py (you may need root permissions.
+This can be done running "sudo -s" in the terminal.)

-2 Open your web browser and search for "localhost:port", by default "localhost:80" or simply "localhost".
+3 Open your web browser and search for "localhost:port", by default "localhost:80" or simply "localhost".
 The port can be changed in config.json.

 ## How to create an application